Asian American Literature: Sources for Research

 Amerasia

-This Asian American Studies journal has been in publication since 1971, and has a search engine for topics covered in past issues available on their web site (you can also use this site to search the American Indian Culture Journal and Aztlan).
-Check your local college library for bound and current issues.
+This Asian American Studies journal has been in publication since 1971, and has a search engine for topics covered in past issues available on their web site.
+The same site also gives detailed infromation about he UCLA Asian American Studies Center.
+Check your local college library for bound and current issues of Amerasia.

 Journal of Asian American Studies